 IFFB% (Infield Fly Ball Rate) — The percentage of a player’s fly balls (not total batted balls) that were hit in the infield.

 ISO (Isolated Power) — A measure of a player’s “true” power, ISO is slugging percentage minus batting average.
+Put another way, it’s removing singles from slugging percentage.

 Launch Angle — The angle at which a batted ball left the hitter’s bat.